iknek/iknek.github.io/content/aboutme.md

 Following my middle and high school education at an International Baccalaureate school, I combined my love for academics and technology by pursuing a civilingenjörsutbildning in Informationsteknik (Software Engineering) at [Chalmers](https://chalmers.se/en).

-For the fourth year of my education, I'll be starting off my Master's degree with an exchange year in the Netherlands, at the [University of Groningen](https://www.rug.nl/)
+For the fourth year of my education, I'll be starting off my Master's degree with an exchange year in the Netherlands, at the [University of Groningen](https://www.rug.nl/).

 ## Work

 Whilst this site isn't meant to be a CV (you can find that on my LinkedIn), a quick overview feels appropriate.
 Alongside working as an in-store seller for Inet, I've also been a teacher assistant for a number of courses at Chalmers.
 I was also the treasurer for ArmIT, the IT division's corporate relations committee.

 This summer, I've been working at [Tillitis](https://tillitis.se), a spin-off company from Mullvad.
 Whilst it's still very small, Tillitis makes a very interesting USB security key, which is fully open-source.
-In the near future, I hope to write a blog post which goes into more depth on both the company, and the TKey.
+My blog post on it can be found [here](https://iknek.github.io/blog/time-at-tillitis/).

 ## Interests